Alcas1/ShounenStop/content/comiketEvents/c-ycos22g1y-c.md

 ---
-eventName: comic 1 19 (current)
+eventName: "comic 1 19 "
 currentEvent: true
-onsale: true
+onsale: false
 eventDesc: "First come first serve, we may provide you with updated prices or set purchase requirements as further information is released from the doujin circles, but only if it is absolutely necessary.
 Please check your email and